Standing Rules For Term 2023-2025

-(a) A Public Works and Facilities Committee to be responsible for overseeing public works; cemetery operations; parking operations; plant and facilities management; waste management; energy management; and other sustainability initiatives.
+(a) A committee on PUBLIC WORKS, FACILITIES, AND SUSTAINABILITY that shall have cognizance of all matter related to public works; cemetery operations; parking operations; plant and facilities management; waste management; energy management; and other sustainability initiatives.

-(b) A Finance and Administration Committee to be responsible for overseeing the operational budget and capital improvement program; auditing and financial oversight; general government operations (assessment, human resources, information technology, town clerk, registrars of voters, corporation counsel); and approval of the settlement of tax appeals negotiated by legal counsel and staff.
+(b) A committee on FINANCE AND ADMINISTRATION that shall have cognizance of all matters related to the operational budget and capital improvement program; appropriations to the Board of Education, auditing and financial oversight; general government operations (assessment, human resources, information technology, town clerk, registrars of voters, corporation counsel); and approval of the settlement of tax appeals negotiated by legal counsel and staff.

-(d) A Human and Community Services Committee to be responsible for overseeing leisure and social services; community development and federal/state block grant allocation; housing initiatives; library services; public health; and historic preservation.
+(c) A committee on HUMAN AND COMMUNITY SERVICES that shall have cognizance of all matters related to leisure and social services; community development and federal/state block grant allocation; housing initiatives; library services; public health; and historic preservation.

-(g) A Public Safety Committee to be responsible for oversight of police services; fire and emergency medical services; and emergency management.
+(e) A committee on PUBLIC SAFETY that shall have cognizance of all matters related to oversight of police services; fire and emergency medical services; and emergency management.